tsfu/Personal-Website/README.md

-## Tianshuang Fu's personal Site: introduction ##
+## Tianshuang Fu's personal site: introduction ##

-### This is my personal website used as a resume of mine. ###
+### This is my personal website, I'm hosting it here as a resume of mine. ###

-### It was first built during the time that I was learning html and css. ###
+### It was first built during the time that I was learning html and css with BootStarp 4. ###

-I am constantly updating this website to keep up with my latest personal information and experience.
-Maybe I would also try some new stuff in web development here.
+I will constantly update this website to catch up with my latest personal information and experience.
+Maybe I would also try some new stuff that I learned about web development here.
+It is always a good place to integrate cool contents.

 Anyway, thank you for coming here!